 Main objective

-To provide youth to work in Science, Technology, Engineering and Mathematics (STEM) fields linked to the green economy.
-The ultimate objective is that the majority of these internships will lead youth to return to school for further studies or to obtain full-time jobs.
+To provide paid internship opportunities for post-secondary graduates work in Science, Technology, Engineering and Mathematics (STEM) fields linked to the green economy.
+The ultimate objective is that the majority of these paid internships will lead youth to further pursue their academic and career goals.

 The project objectives are to:

-• Help youth achieve the work experience, knowledge, skills and information they need to make a successful transition to the workplace;
+- Help youth, especially marginalized youth, achieve the work experience, knowledge, skills and information they need to make a successful transition to the workplace;

 Timeline: